arl/gitmux/README.md

 gitmux -printcfg > .gitmux.conf
 ```

-`gitmux` config is divided in 2 sections:
+`gitmux` configuration is divided in 2 sections:
  - symbols are unicode characters
- - styles are tmux format strings (man tmux for reference)
+ - styles are tmux format strings (`man tmux` for reference)

 Modify it, then feed that config each time you run `gitmux`: